 Tip: A potpourri of dried roses is a great decoration for your minimalist home.
-Also check out these other ways to decorate your house or apartment with natural accessories:
+Also check out these other ways to decorate your house, apartment or room with natural accessories:

 - Salt Dough Ornaments Recipe: A Fun Project for Kids of All Ages